TestGorilla LogoTestGorilla Logo

 You also have a similar level of anti-cheating measures as DevSkiller and next to no quality control of tests.

-Additionally, there are reports of a difficult user interface, especially when there are many applicants.
+Additionally, there are reports of poor user experiences due to its difficult user interface, especially when there are many applicants.

 Pros